-My awareness though has expanded.
+My awareness has expanded.
 Ancient wisdom and traditions.
 Grace and faith.
 This is the heart of Ubud.

 My heart is cracking wide open.

-Be Curious: Step Outside the Comfort Zone
+Be Curious: Step Outside Your Comfort Zone

 As I slip into the cold pool at the temple Tirta Empul, I wonder if I should be.
 There are a few tourists around, early on this weekday morning, but mainly it is locals who have come to be blessed by holy water flowing out of beautifully carved spouts.